Newborn and older

 - Absorb & Cool: Use California Baby® Non-Talc Powder to keep the area dry and cool.

-- Prevent: Use California Baby® Calming™ Diaper Rash Cream regularly to create a moisture barrier.
-California Baby® Calming™ Diaper Rash Cream is safe and gentle enough to use at every diaper change.
-This gentle cream will soothe irritation and help keep skin healthy.
-Use California Baby® Calendula Cream if the diaper rash is very mild and for everyday moisturizing.
+- Prevent: Use California Baby® Calming™ Diaper Rash Ointment regularly to create a moisture barrier.
+California Baby® Calming™ Diaper Rash Ointment is safe and gentle enough to use at every diaper change.
+This gentle ointment will soothe irritation and help keep skin healthy.
+Use California Baby® Calendula Ointment if the diaper rash is very mild and for everyday moisturizing.